utsav0/daily-dev-tips/src/pages/posts/eleventy-two-column-post-layout.md

 We then replace our local path using the [string.replace method](https://daily-dev-tips.com/posts/string-replace-in-vanilla-js/).

-Which gives us a result that looks like this:
+This gives us a result that looks like this:

 ```js
 // article-6/1.jpg